Executing a Playbook

 For example, if you set the Schedule parameter to Daily and the Daily Time parameter to 09:30, the Playbook will execute every day at 9:30 a.m.
 UTC.
 Note that the Coordinated Universal Time (UTC) time standard is used when configuring the Daily Time parameter.

-Playbooks with a UserAction Trigger
+Playbooks With a UserAction Trigger

-New Details Screen
+Details Screen and Drawer

 Figure 3_Executing a Playbook_7.1.0

-• Status: This column displays the Playbook’s status.
+The Trigger Name column on the Playbooks card displays the name of the UserAction Trigger that will start the Playbook’s execution and, if available, the Playbook’s description.
+The Status column on the Playbooks card displays the Playbook’s status.
 The default status is Ready, which will change to Complete after the Playbook execution finishes.

 Figure%204_Executing%20a%20Playbook_7.4.0